 with Gwen Egg

-Create a useful autumn basket using materials gathered from the garden.
+Create a useful basket using materials gathered from the garden.

-Learn first hand why autumn is the best time to be collecting materials for basket weaving; you'll have a go at collecting your own materials, bring them to the class and be guided by a local expert to weave them into a beautiful harvest basket.
+Learn first hand what is the best to collect and when to be collecting materials for basket weaving; you'll have a go at collecting your own materials, bring them to the class and be guided by a local expert to weave them into a beautiful harvest basket.

 You'll get lots of ideas and inspiration, and get to explore many variations of a very useful and versatile approach to making strong baskets with ease.
 Some materials will be provided.

 WHAT YOU'LL GET

 A beautiful and useful framed basket woven by you!